 In the epicentre of the vineyards, this cluster of winemaking facilities, hotel and restaurant emanates the aura of a fairy tale.
 And this is not, we emphasize, simply a matter of history.

 Featuring world-renowned collections dating back five millennia, Austria’s principal museum of fine arts is an institution devoted to indulging our senses.
-To that end, the extraordinary gallery experience has been paired with an exceptional culinary one.
+The extraordinary gallery experience has been paired with an exceptional culinary one.
 The café and restaurant, situated at the heart of the museum, affords not just gastronomical delights, but an architectural feast, too.
-There could be no better way of appreciating a city's storied culture.

 The inn known as “Zu den drei Hacken” (“The Three Hatchets”) is one of the city’s oldest.
 It is lovingly maintained, and serves utterly contemporary foods and wines at their best.